 Also, with its 42 synthetic rubies, the movement sports a couple of jewels fewer than its predecessor with the stones replaced with a pair of beryllium bronze bearings that, too, help to increase the caliber’s overall energy efficiency.

 However beautiful this timekeeper is, the DFB edition still has at least one shortcoming.
 Although created to support the German Soccer Union, this is still a pilot’s watch and we can rightfully expect the timekeeper to sport a high-contrast, easily readable dial.

-This model, on the contrary, comes with its face, hands and other elements rhodium-plated.
-Looking predictably spectacularly, the choice of finish still makes it more difficult to read current time, at least in certain lighting conditions.
+This model, on the contrary, comes with its face, hands, and other elements rhodium-plated.
+Looking predictably spectacularly, the choice of finish still makes it more difficult to read the current time, at least in certain lighting conditions.